aclark4life/zope2_heroku/README.rst

 Known issues
 ------------

-(Keep in mind there are two distinct phases: push, and app start.
+(Keep in mind there are two distinct phases to app launch: push, and app start.
 Deps are, and must be, fetched during push.)

 - A dep fetch may timeout during push e.g. https://gist.github.com/3129617.
 If so, just push again.